-Syllabus :
+Syllabus:

 - 1. Critical Thinking

 - a) Importance and process

 - b) Barriers to critical thinking

 - 2. Argument

 - a) Difference between an argument and an opinion

 - b) Types of arguments

 - c) Valid patters in arguments

 - 3. Fallacies and Biases

 - a) Types of fallacies

 - b) Social influences on critical thinking

 - 4. Developing critical thinking skills in the areas of reading, writing, speaking and listening

 - 5. Constructing an academic argument

 - (a) The role of world choices in building arguments

 - (b) Hedging

 - (c) Using evidence to support claims

 - (d) Integrating evidence with comments

-- (e) Using quotations, paraphrase and summaries

-- (f) Avoiding plagiarism
+(f) Avoiding plagiarism

-6. Critical review

-a) Purpose and structure
+- 6. Critical review - a) Purpose and structure